-A gastro-scientific investigation into why cooks believe food tastes better (note: much better) when it’s cooked in a ceramic pot.
-Tour guide: Paula Wolfert, the legendary queen of American clay-pot cooking.
+A gastro-scientific investigation into why some cooks believe food tastes better (note: much better) when it’s cooked in a ceramic pot.
+Our tour guide: Paula Wolfert, the legendary queen of American clay-pot cooking.

-Paula Wolfert, now 77 years old, is famous for several things, the first probably for saying this: “I’m not sure how it happened that I became a clay pot ‘junkie.’
-At age 19, I bought my first, a potbellied tripiere, used for cooking tripe…” When telling this tale, which Wolfert has done many times, she goes on to say that, at the time, she didn’t even know what tripe was, and chose the vessel simply for its good looks.
-Forty-eight years later she still can’t kick the habit.
+Paula Wolfert, 77 years old at the time of this writing, is famous for several things, the first probably for saying this: “I’m not sure how it happened that I became a clay pot ‘junkie.’
+At age 19, I bought my first, a potbellied tripiere, used for cooking tripe…”.
+When telling this tale, which Wolfert has done many times, she goes on to say that, at the time, she didn’t even know what tripe was, and chose the vessel simply for its good looks.
+Fifty-eight years later, she still can’t kick the clay-pot habit.
 While traveling throughout the Old World, from Morocco and Turkey to Italy and France, Wolfert has collected hundreds of ceramic pots, each one possessing a slightly different clay material, shape, size, purpose, and cultural history.
 In many cases, Wolfert just fell for good looks again; but in most cases, there were slight differences in what each pot could do to food—all of them delicious.

 To parse this out, let’s begin with the obvious, then move into the invisible.

-The truest (or at least oldest) form of clay-pot cooking is done in unglazed clay, which allows both the material and its pores work their magic.
-Like organic food, Wolfert wrote, “unglazed clay vessels are organic since clay is a form of the earth.”
+The truest (or at least oldest) form of clay-pot cooking is done in unglazed clay, which allows both the material and its pores to work their magic.
+Like organic food, Wolfert wrote, “unglazed clay vessels are organic since clay is a form of the Earth.”
 And this gives the food “a taste and aroma I define as ‘earthy.’”
 (Wolfert particularly notices these flavors when cooking heirloom beans.
 We will get into the subject of beans in a moment.
-In the meantime, for Wolfert’s quick synthesis of the various competing philosophies about how to prepare beans, see our sidebar, “Beans: To soak or salt — that is the question.”)
+In the meantime, for Wolfert’s quick synthesis of the various competing philosophies about how to prepare beans, see our sidebar, “Beans: To Soak or to Salt — That Is the Question.”)

 As the pot is used again and again, and those flavors accumulate in clay’s microscopic air pockets, “the deeper and more delicious the food cooked in it tastes.”

 Many food experts, and particularly food scientists, are skeptical about the flavoring effects of clay as a material (after all, once it’s fired, clay is considered relatively inert).
-Try telling that to Wolfert’s crowd, many of whom come from cultures that almost revolve around such lore.
-Take the Turkish “guvec,” a pot shaped very much like any other, except that it’s made of thick clay.
-In one of many tales from her travels, Wolfert says a Turkish cook insisted that her guvec had a kind of “memory” of the dishes she always cooked inside it.
+Try telling that to Wolfert’s crowd, many of whom come from cultures that almost revolve around clay’s lore.
+Take the Turkish güveç, a pot shaped very much like any other, except that it’s made of thick clay.
+In one of many tales from her travels, Wolfert says a Turkish cook insisted that her güveç had a “memory” of the dishes she always cooked inside it.
 When she relayed this tale, it reminded a Turkish friend of a local saying: “If a clay pot recognizes an old tenant, it will produce a delicious dish when you bring the pot back to life.”

-Farther north, in Marseilles, France, Wolfert continued her questions with Philippe Beltrando, a master potter who makes a snowman-shaped French stewing vessel called a “daubière.”
-(For Paula’s exegesis of this vessel’s unusual powers, please read our sidebar, “The Magic of the French Daubière.“)
+Farther north, in Marseilles, France, Wolfert continued her questions with Philippe Beltrando, a master potter who makes a snowman-shaped stewing vessel called a daubière.
+(For Paula’s exegesis of this vessel’s unusual powers, please see our sidebar, “The Magic of the French Daubière.“)

 Now that it’s time for the invisible, let’s take a moment to remember our high school science classes.
 Some of the mystery revolves around a few basic principles of physics—particularly the differences between materials that are conductors and those that are insulators, and how the laws of thermodynamics react to each one.
 Metal is an unusually intense conductor, which means that it gathers heat quickly.
 Clay is exactly the opposite.
 It’s an insulator—so much so, in fact, that ceramics are used as coverings to keep people and objects near them from burning.
 So why would anyone use an insulator for cooking?

 When you cook a steak in a hot skillet, it gets a nice char but it also gets tough—because the muscle tissues in the meat seize up from the sudden shock.
-This is what has led to all of the experimenting recently with techniques such as “sous vide” (cooking meat forever in a sealed plastic bag at temperatures far below boiling) or the “reverse sear” in BBQ, where meats start somewhere between 225 and 250 degrees; then, hours later, go back to a hot grill, just for a moment, for browning.
+This is what has led to all of the experimenting with techniques such as sous vide (cooking meat forever in a sealed plastic bag, at temperatures far below boiling) or the “reverse sear” in BBQ, where meats start somewhere between 225 and 250 degrees F.; then, hours later, go back to a hot grill, just for a moment, for browning.
 Advantageous or not, these are fussy routines.
 A clay pot will do much of this work for you, and without exposing your chicken cutlets to warm plastic for hours on end.

 The curious element in the physics here is that the laws of thermodynamics apply regardless of the temperature.
 At a high temperature, a clay pot will still cook more slowly, and more gently, than an iron one.
 And an iron or steel pot will cook more aggressively, even at a low temperature.
 That dynamic multiplies almost exponentially in a pot lined with aluminum or copper, which are the most conductive of metals.
-(For a tour of the numerical distinctions here—and my own kitchen experiments with them—see sidebar “The Laws of Thermo-culinary Dynamics.”)
+(For a tour of the numerical distinctions here—and my own kitchen experiments with them—see our sidebar, “The Laws of Thermo-Culinary Dynamics.”)

-What all of this means is that cooks may fooling themselves when they think they’re practicing the finest tradition of low and slow cooking by putting food in a metal pot and then setting the oven at around 250 degrees.
-No wonder the Slow Food movement drew its inspiration from the old days in Europe, where clay-pot cooking was the norm.
+What all of this means is that cooks may be fooling themselves when they think they’re practicing the finest tradition of low-and-slow cooking by putting food in a metal pot, and then setting the oven at around 250 degrees F. No wonder the Slow Food movement drew its inspiration from the old days in Europe, where clay-pot cooking was the norm.
 As Wolfert herself discovered when interviewing both chefs and home cooks around the Mediterranean, most “still prefer these traditional cooking vessels to the new, flashier metal alternatives.
 Whenever I asked why, I got pretty much the same set of answers: Clay pots produce tender, juicier, tastier meat without basting and often with less fat; they heat evenly; they retain moisture so the food remains succulent.”

 If clay has such a dramatic effect on meat, what about beans and vegetables?
 More than likely, plants enjoy the gentle touch just as much as a slab of animal.
 In the case of beans, clay’s powers—in contrast to metal—might go beyond that.
-For Felipe Ortega, a master potter in New Mexico, the difference is so dramatic that he hated beans before he got a chance to taste them cooked in clay; now, he’s devoted his life to making clay pots, many of them designed especially for beans.
-(See “The Clay Conjurer,” by Deborah Busemeyer.)
+For master potter Felipe Ortega, the difference was so dramatic that he always hated beans until he got a chance to taste them cooked in clay.
+Afterward, he devoted his life to making clay pots, many of them designed especially for beans.
+[See Craftsmanship‘s story, “The Clay Conjurer.”)

 McGee’s arguments stun Wolfert, particularly his contention that shape doesn’t matter.
 “Of course it does,” she says.
 “Oh, my God!”
 As proof, Wolfert pointed to scores of highly regarded cooks who are very particular about which shape pot should be used for any given dish.
-In fact, when she looks at an old pot from Morocco or Italy or Mexico, Wolfert can quickly tell you exactly what dishes this pot has cooked, and which ones it should.
-As proof, just look at her recipe for Italian fava bean soup.
+In fact, when she looks at an old pot from Morocco or Italy or Mexico, Wolfert can quickly tell you exactly what dishes this pot was designed to cook.
+As proof, just look at her recipe here for Italian fava bean soup.

-If you are interested in purchasing some clay pot cookware, a store in Wolfert’s hometown of Sonoma, California called Bram Cookware offers a wide selection — Moroccan tajines, Spanish cazuelas, Colombian black La Chambas, and yes, Egyptian brams.
-For a daubière by Philippe Beltrando, look at Barbara Wilde’s online store on French gardening.
+If you are interested in purchasing some clay pot cookware, a store in Wolfert’s hometown of Sonoma, California called Bram Cookware offers a wide selection: Moroccan tagines, Spanish cazuelas, Colombian black La Chambas, and yes, Egyptian brams.
+For a daubière by Philippe Beltrando, look at Barbara Wilde’s online store.
 Although located in France, Wilde offers international shipments of Beltrando’s daubières, poêlons, mortars, and other clay pots.
-Travis McFlynn’s “flameware” can be found through his shop in Oakland, saramc.
 One of Wolfert’s favorite sources for flameware is Clay Coyote.